-A baseline study for the $\beta B$ has been initiated at CERN, and is now going on within the European FP6 design study for EURISOL.
-The potential of such $\beta B$ sent to MEMPHYS has been studied in the context of the baseline scenario, using reference fluxes of $5.8 \cdot 10^{18}$ $^{6}$ He useful decays/year and $2.2 \cdot 10^{18}$ $^{18}$ Ne decays/year, corresponding to a reasonable estimate by experts in the field of the ultimately achievable fluxes.
-The optimal values is actually $\gamma=100$ for both species, and the corresponding performances have been recently reviewed in reference (ISS, 2006; Baldini et al., 2006; Campagne et al., 2006).
+A baseline study for the βB has been initiated at CERN, and is now going on within the European FP6 design study for EURISOL.
+The potential of such βB sent to MEMPHYS has been studied in the context of the baseline scenario, using reference fluxes of $5.8 \cdot 10^{18}$ 6He useful decays/year and $2.2 \cdot 10^{18}$ 18Ne decays/year, corresponding to a reasonable estimate by experts in the field of the ultimately achievable fluxes.
+The optimal values is actually $\gamma = 100$ for both species, and the corresponding performances have been recently reviewed in reference (Baldini et al., 2006; Campagne et al., 2006; Dornan et al., 2006).

-On Figs. 20,21 the results of running a $\beta B$ during 10 years (5 years with neutrinos and 5 years with antineutrinos) is shown and prove to be far better compared to a SPL Super beam run, especially for maximal CP violation where a non-zero $\theta{13}$ value can be stated at $3\sigma$ for $\sin^2 2\theta{13} \gtrsim 2 \ 10^{-4} \ (\theta{13} \gtrsim 0.4^\circ)$ .
-Moreover, it is noticeable that the $\beta B$ is less affected by systematic errors on the background compared to the SPL Super beam and T2HK.
+On Figs. 22,23 the results of running a βB during 10 years (5 years with neutrinos and 5 years with antineutrinos) is shown and prove to be far better compared to a SPL Super beam run, especially for maximal CP violation where a non-zero θ{13} value can be stated at 3σ for $\sin^2 2\theta{13} \gtrsim 2\ 10^{-4}\ (\theta{13}\gtrsim 0.4^\circ)$.
+Moreover, it is noticeable that the βB is less affected by systematic errors on the background compared to the SPL Super beam and T2HK.

 Before combining the two possible CERN beams, let us consider LENA as potential detector.
-LENA can as well be used as detector for a low-energy $\beta B$ oscillation experiment.
-Using a neutrino beam of about 600-800 MeV, muon events are separable from electron events due to their different track lengths in the detector and due to the electron emitted in the muon decay after a mean time of 2.2 $\mu s$ .
+LENA (with a fiducial volume of ~ 45 kt) can as well be used as detector for a low-energy βB oscillation experiment.
+In the energy range 0.2-1.2 MeV, the performed simulations show that muon events are separable from electron events due to their different track lengths in the detector and due to the electron emitted in the muon decay.

-In simulations it has been shown that for those energies, muons travel $\sim 3$ m while electrons only $\sim 1$ m as electrons undergo scattering and bremsstrahlung.
+For high energies, muons travel longer than electrons as electrons undergo scattering and bremsstrahlung.
 This results in different distributions of the number of photons and the timing pattern, which can be used to distinguish between the two classes of events.
-Further studies on the event position reconstruction will be performed to estimate the efficiency of muon/electron separation.
-In addition, muons can be recognized by observing the electron of its succeeding decay.
-It has been calculated that the efficiency in the detection of these electrons is $\sim 96\%$ .
-For the rest of events the decay happens too fast and cannot be resolved from the preceding muon signal.
+For low energies, muons can be recognized by observing the electron of its succeeding decay after a mean time of 2.2 μ s.
+Using both criteria, an efficiency of ~ 90 % for muon appearance has been calculated within 1 % electron background.